 The Parasitology postgraduate programme is delivered by an academic team with extensive industry experience and research connections.

 What about after uni?

-Graduates from this course have entered employment as research assistants or research laboratory technicians in pharmaceuticals, drug design and pesticide research.
-Other career paths have included pollution microbiologists with water authorities, and work in hospital laboratories investigating the haematology, molecular biology and immunology of infectious diseases.
+Parasitology graduates often secure roles working as research assistants or research laboratory technicians in parasitology, pharmaceuticals, drug design and pesticide research.
+Other career paths for our graduates have included pollution microbiologists with water authorities, and work in hospital laboratories investigating the haematology, molecular biology and immunology of infectious diseases.

 What you need to know

 This postgraduate programme is designed to appeal to graduates and industry professionals with interests in biomedical science, genomics and molecular parasitology.
 Ideally, you will be looking to prepare for a research-based career, either at a technical or academic level.

 International applicants are required to demonstrate proficiency in English.
 An IELTS score of 6.0 (with no element below 5.5) is proof of this.

 Applicants should possess at least a UK lower second class honours degree (2:2) or equivalent in either Biological, Medical, Veterinary Science, Microbiology, Biochemistry, Biomedical Pharmacology, Zoology, Biomolecular Science, Biotechnology or Biomedical Lab Technology.